-New Red Cross Red Crescent-UK Met Office guide to ‘impact-based forecasting’ for early humanitarian action01/09/2020 - by the Climate Centre
+New Red Cross Red Crescent-UK Met Office guide to ‘impact-based forecasting’ for early humanitarian action

 Without determined and ambitious action on climate, 200 million people a year could need international humanitarian assistance because of climate-related disasters and the socioeconomic impact of climate change, the IFRC has said.